Use our Free Risk Matrix

 Benefits and Drawbacks of a 5x5 Risk Matrix

-5x5 Risk matrices allow risk assessments to produce the most clear and detailed results.
+5x5 Risk matrices allow risk assessments to produce the most clear and detailed results for risk management teams.
 Really, the only downside to this format is that it can be too granular for simple projects.
-In some cases, the 5x5 Risk Matrix can unnecessarily delay a project, however for complex projects this is the route to take.
+In some cases, the 5x5 risk matrix can unnecessarily delay a project, however for complex projects this is the route to take.

 How Can Risk Assessment Software Help?